Skip to content

 });

-We can also define root-level lists by exporting a Lists object from our views.ts file:
+We can define extra root-level lists and queries by exporting a Root object from our views.ts file using the same view syntax as everywhere else:

 tsx